UPDATED: This article was originally published in May 2018.

 Where to go

-Cruises through Alaska’s spectacular Inside Passage are generally a round-trip from Vancouver or Seattle, but it’s possible to fly into Juneau, Alaska’s remote capital, and take whale-watching and glacier-viewing excursions from there.
+You can also fly into Juneau, Alaska’s remote capital, and take whale-watching and glacier-viewing excursions from there.

 If you’re transiting through Anchorage, don’t miss the excellent Alaska Native Heritage Center, the Anchorage Museum, and a visit to a microbrewery such as 49th State.